Seattle teachers union OKs agreement to return elementary students to school buildings April 5

 After months of negotiations, the union representing 7,000 Seattle Public Schools employees ratified an agreement to bring elementary students back into the classroom for in-person instruction on April 5.

 The agreement makes official a return to school buildings for the district, which is among the last in the nation to return students to classrooms on a broader scale.
-This week, the union representing the district’s school employees, the Seattle Education Association, voted to ratify the contract, making the deal official for students enrolled in pre-K through fifth grade.
+This week, the union representing the district’s school employees, the Seattle Education Association, voted to ratify the contract — with 82% of members approving — making the deal official for students enrolled in pre-K through fifth grade.

 “We listened to our community and brought concerns we heard from them to the bargaining table,” said SEA President Jennifer Matter in a statement Friday morning.
 “We are grateful for our community members’ collaboration, and for our bargaining team’s dedication to making this happen.”